stelcodes/nuzzle/README.md

 Nuzzle adds these keys to every webpage map:
 - `:uri`: the path of the webpage from the website's root, (ex `"/blog-posts/learning-clojure/"`).
 - `:render-content`: A function that renders the webpage's markup if `:content` key is present, otherwise returns `nil`.
-- `:id->info`: A function that takes any `id` from the site data and returns the corresponding map.
-Useful in your webpage rendering function.
+- `:id->info`: A function that takes any `id` from the realized site data and returns the corresponding map.
+Very useful in your webpage rendering function.

-Nuzzle does not modify metadata maps in any way.
+> Nuzzle does not modify metadata maps in any way.

 ### Adding Index Pages
 Often you'll want to create index webpages in static sites which serve as a webpage that links to other webpages which share a common trait.
-For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to these webpages.
+For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to `"/blog-posts/foo"` and `"/blog-posts/bar"`.
 Let's call these *subdirectory index webpages*.
 Another common pattern is associating tags with webpages.
 You may want to add index pages like `"/tags/clojure"` so you can link to all your webpages about Clojure.
 Let's call these *tag index webpages*.
 Nuzzle adds both subdirectory and tag index webpages automatically for all subdirectories and tags present in your site data.

 > You may not want to export all the index webpages that Nuzzle adds to your site data.
 That's ok!
 You can control which webpages get exported in your webpage rendering function.

-What makes these index webpage maps special is that they have an `:index` key with a value that is a vector of webpage `id`s.
+What makes these index webpage maps special is that they have an `:index` key with a value that is a vector of webpage map `id`s.
 For example, the subdirectory index webpage map for the above example would have an `:id` `[:blog-posts]` and an `:index` `[[:blog-posts :foo] [:blog-posts :bar]]`.
-Inside of your webpage rendering function, you will be able to retrieve data for any webpage by passing an `id` to the function `id->info`.
+Inside of your webpage rendering function, you will be able to retrieve data for a webpage by passing its `id` to the function `id->info`.
 This way, you can retrieve the title and URIs of the indexed pages.

-It's worth noting that you can define index pages manually in your site data, and Nuzzle will simply append the `:index` key/value pair.
+It's worth noting that you can define index webpage maps like any other webpage in your site data.
 You can use this to add some markup to your index pages from a markdown file by including a `:content` key:

 ```
 [
 ;; somewhere in your site data EDN ...
   {:id [:blog-posts]
-   :content "markdown/blog-posts-index-blurb.md"}
+   :content "markdown/blog-posts-index-blurb.md"
+   :title "My Awesome Blog Posts"}
 ]
 ```